espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/bt_spp_initiator/README.md

 ## FAQ
 Q: How to change the process of SSP?
 A: Users can set the IO Capability and Security Mask for their device (fixed Security Mode, Security Mode 4).
 In short, the Security Mask sets the security level for authentication stage and the IO Capability determines the way of user interaction during pairing.
-The default Security Mask of this demo is `ESP_SPP_SEC_AUTHENTICATE` which support MITM (Man In The Middle) protection.
+The default Security Mask of this example is `ESP_SPP_SEC_AUTHENTICATE` which support MITM (Man In The Middle) protection.
 For more information about Security Simple Pair on ESP32, please refer to [ESP32_SSP](../bt_spp_acceptor/ESP32_SSP.md).

 Q: How can we reach the maximum throughput when using SPP?
 A: The default MTU size of classic Bluetooth SPP on ESP32 is 990 bytes, and higher throughput can be achieved in the case that data chunck size is close to the MTU size or multiple of MTU size.
 For example, sending 100 bytes data per second is much better than sending 10 bytes every 100 milliseconds.